 Fortunately, there are ways to ensure the data integrity you need to comply with GDPR and other data protection legislation.
-Take a look at our series Practical Steps to GDPR Compliance.
+Take a look at our series, Practical Steps to GDPR Compliance.

 Data integrity risks

-- Human error: When individuals enter information incorrectly, duplicate or delete data, don’t follow the appropriate protocol, or make mistakes during the implementation of procedures meant to safeguard information, data integrity is put in jeopardy.
+- Human error: When individuals enter information incorrectly, duplicate or delete data, don’t follow the appropriate protocols, or make mistakes during the implementation of procedures meant to safeguard information, data integrity is put in jeopardy.

 - Transfer errors: When data can’t successfully transfer from one location in a database to another, a transfer error has occurred.
 Transfer errors happen when a piece of data is present in the destination table, but not in the source table in a relational database.